Turkey to expel US envoy and nine others, says Erdogan - ExBulletin

 Norway said its embassy had not received any notification from Turkish authorities.

-“Our ambassador did nothing to justify an expulsion,” said Trude, a spokesperson for the ministry.

-Maaseide, adding that Turkey was well aware of Norway’s point of view.
+“Our ambassador did nothing to justify an expulsion,” the ministry’s chief spokesperson Trude Maaseide said, adding that Turkey was well aware of Norway’s views.

 “We will continue to call on Turkey to abide by democratic standards and the rule of law to which the country is committed under the European Convention on Human Rights,” Maaseide said.